LaminectomyLumbar decompression; Decompressive laminectomy; Spine surgery - laminectomy; Back pain - laminectomy; Stenosis - laminectomy

 Why the Procedure Is Performed

-Laminectomy is often done to treat spinal stenosis.
+Laminectomy is often done to treat spinal stenosis (narrowing of the spinal column).
 The procedure removes bones and damaged disks, and makes more room for your spinal nerve and column.

 Your symptoms may be: